How to Tune Your LinkedIn Feed for Better Connections (and Better Clients)

 When your network is still small, the algorithm leans heavily on who your connections are interacting with.
 That means you’ll mostly see posts from 1st-, 2nd-, or 3rd-degree connections — basically, your people and their people.

-Below are five simple, repeatable strategies to help you find better people and better content (without relying solely on the algorithm).
+Here are my five simple, repeatable strategies to help you find better people and better content (without relying solely on the algorithm).

 1. Go Straight to the Source